awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-supported-services.md

 AWS Private Certificate Authority \(PCA\) is a hosted private certificate authority service for issuing and revoking private digital certificates\.
 For more information, see the [AWS Private Certificate Authority \(PCA\) User Guide](http://docs.aws.amazon.com/acm-pca/latest/userguide/PcaWelcome.html)\.
 For information about the calls logged by CloudTrail, see [Using CloudTrail](http://docs.aws.amazon.com/acm-pca/latest/userguide/PcaCtIntro.html)\.
 Support began 4/4/2018

+ **AWS Secrets Manager**
+AWS Secrets Manager helps you to securely encrypt, store, and retrieve credentials for your databases and other services\.
+For more information, see the [AWS Secrets Manager User Guide](http://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html)\.
+For information about the calls logged by CloudTrail, see [Monitor the Use of Your AWS Secrets Manager Secrets](http://docs.aws.amazon.com/secretsmanager/latest/userguide/monitoring.html#monitoring_cloudtrail)\.
+Support began 4/5/2018

  **AWS Security Token Service**
 You can use the AWS Security Token Service \(AWS STS\) to grant a trusted user temporary, limited access to your AWS resources\.
 For more information, see [Temporary Security Credentials](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp.html) in the *IAM User Guide*\.
 For information about both the IAM and AWS STS calls logged by CloudTrail, see [Logging IAM Events with AWS CloudTrail](http://docs.aws.amazon.com/IAM/latest/UserGuide/cloudtrail-integration.html)\.
 For a complete list of AWS STS calls, see the [AWS Security Token Service API Reference](http://docs.aws.amazon.com/STS/latest/APIReference/)\.
 Support began 11/13/2013